GCMoura/my-bookcase/README.md

 # My Bookcase
-This application aims to serve like a bookcase, where you can register the books you read and give note for then.
+This application aims to serve like a bookcase, where you can register the books you read and give a grade for then.

 ## Table of Contents
 - [My Bookcase](#my-bookcase)